-These vegan friendly truffles are made with heavy cream (or coconut cream), rich semi-sweet chocolate, coffee liqueur, and cayenne pepper.
+These vegan-friendly Chocolate Truffles with Chile Mocha are made with heavy cream (or coconut cream), rich bittersweet chocolate, coffee liqueur, and cayenne pepper.

 Attention all chocolate lovers!
 If you, like me, like a little ‘oomph’ in your chocolate, listen up!
-Recently, while gleefully sipping a Chile Mocha coffee drink, it occurred to me that this spiced, earthy cocoa would be fabulous as a truffle (the chocolate, not the mushroom).
+Recently, while gleefully sipping a Chile Mocha coffee drink, it occurred to me that this spiced, earthy cocoa would be fabulous as chocolate truffles.

 Suddenly, my chocolate obsessed brain was on a mission– a truffle mission.
 If you, like me, prefer your cocoa rich, dark, and a little bit spicy– this chocolate is for you!
 It’s delicious, it melts in your mouth, and is perfect for parties, date nights, or even groggy midnight snacks.

-I present to you– the Chile Mocha Truffle.
+I present to you– these Chocolate Truffles with Chile Mocha.
 These truffles are made from a spicy and decadent chocolate ganache, rolled into perfect little balls of happiness, and lightly dusted with spiced sugar, sweetened cocoa powder, or sesame seeds.